heidless-stillwater/heidless-blog/src/content/blog/rob-craig-profile-1.md

 In the meantime, I have been tooling up in preparation for the past 3+ years and believe my current skill set would be of value in the market.

-I am very much open to advice.
-I am keen to prove myself to the market & myself.

 So, I am taking the advice I would give to a team member in a similar position & looking for a mid-level developer role to prove, consolidate & enhance my skills

 My current view of the initial ideal role is as follows: